ayatokura/ai-openscale/cloud-interactive-setup.md

 2. For this tutorial, select the **Use the free Lite plan database** tile.

    The free database has some important limitations.
 It is a hosted database that does not give you separate access to it.
-It gives {{site.data.keyword.aios_short}} acccess to your database and data.
+It gives {{site.data.keyword.aios_short}} access to your database and data.
 It is not GDPR-compliant.
-See more complete details about each of these options in the [Specifying a database](/docs/services/ai-openscale?topic=ai-openscale-connect-db) topic.
+See complete details about each of these options in the [Specifying a database](/docs/services/ai-openscale?topic=ai-openscale-connect-db) topic.
 The existing database can be a PostgreSQL database or a Db2 database.
     {: tip}

    ![Select database](images/cloud-gs-set-lite-db2.png)